free things to do in New York City

 Film | Roger Weisberg's First Degree (2015): Documentary and Discussion

-A new documentary about a college behind bars that prevents released inmates from returning to prison.
-25 min.
-Following the screening, political comedian John Fugelsang moderates a panel with producer/director Roger Weisberg, the founder and first executive director of The Fortune Society David Rothenberg, and two of the remarkable subjects profiled in the film, Sean Pica and Clarence Maclin.
+A new documentary about a college behind bars that prevents released inmates from returning to prison. more 25 min.
+Following the screening, political comedian John Fugelsang moderates a panel with producer/director Roger Weisberg, the founder and first executive director of The Fortune Society David Rothenberg, and two of the remarkable subjects profiled in the film, Sean Pica and Clarence Maclin. less

 New York City, NY; NYC